Loading...

 September 29th, 2025 | Disputation

-MA in Development Economics Huu-Luat Do at the Norwegian College of Fishery Science (NFH) will Wednesday 1 October 2025 hold his trial lecture and defend his thesis for the PhD degree in Social Science.
-The defense will be live streamed.
+MA in Development Economics Huu-Luat Do at the Norwegian College of Fishery Science (NFH) held his trial lecture and defended his thesis for the PhD degree in Social Science on Wednesday 1 October 2025.

-Both the trial lecture and defense and will be streamed and recorded
+Both the trial lecture and defense and was streamed and recorded

-Trial lecture on assigned topic will take place at 10.15: Leveraging social norms for more sustainable harvesting
+Trial lecture: Leveraging social norms for more sustainable harvesting

-Head of department at NFH Professor Petter Holm will lead the disputation.
+Head of department at NFH Professor Petter Holm led the disputation.

 Popular Science Summary